mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ## The `MonadParsec` type class

 All tools in `megaparsec` work with any instance of the `MonadParsec` type class.
-The type class abstracts *primitive combinators*—elementary building blocks of all `megaparsec` parsers, combinators that cannot be expressed via other combinators.
+The type class abstracts *primitive combinators*—the elementary building blocks of all `megaparsec` parsers, combinators that cannot be expressed via other combinators.

-Having primitive combinators in a type class allows the principal concrete monad transformer of `megaparsec` `ParsecT` to be wrapped in the familiar transformers of MTL family achieving different interactions between layers of a monadic stack.
+Having primitive combinators in a type class allows the principal concrete monad transformer of `megaparsec` `ParsecT` to be wrapped in the familiar transformers of the MTL family achieving different interactions between layers of a monadic stack.
 To better understand the motivation, recall that the order of layers in a monadic stack matters.
 If we combine `ReaderT` and `State` like this:

 ```haskell